anubhavjetley2424/Azure-End-To-End-Data-Engineering-Project/README.md

 - Azure Key Vault: For securely managing credentials and secrets.
 - SQL Server (On-Premises): Source of customer and sales data.

+# Setup:
+Step 1: Azure Environment Setup
+Create Resource Group: Set up a new resource group in Azure.
+Provision Services:
+Create an Azure Data Factory instance.
+Set up Azure Data Lake Storage with bronze, silver, and gold containers.
+Set up an Azure Databricks workspace and Synapse Analytics workspace.
+Configure Azure Key Vault for secret management.
+Step 2: Data Ingestion
+Set up SQL Server: Install SQL Server and SQL Server Management Studio (SSMS).
+Restore the AdventureWorks database.
+Ingest Data with ADF: Create pipelines in ADF to copy data from SQL Server to the bronze layer in ADLS.
+Step 3: Data Transformation
+Mount Data Lake in Databricks: Configure Databricks to access ADLS.
+Transform Data: Use Databricks notebooks to clean and aggregate the data, moving it from bronze to silver and then to gold.
+Step 4: Data Loading and Reporting
+Load Data into Synapse: Set up a Synapse SQL pool and load the gold data for analysis Create Power BI Dashboard: Connect Power BI to Synapse and create visualizations based on business requirements.
+Step 5: Automation and Monitoring
+Schedule Pipelines: Use ADF to schedule the data pipelines to run daily, at selected times Monitor Pipeline Runs: Use the monitoring tools in ADF and Synapse to ensure successful pipeline execution.
+Step 6: Security and Governance
+Manage Access: Set up role-based access control (RBAC) using Azure Entra ID (formerly Active Directory).
+Step 7: End-to-End Testing
+Trigger and Test Pipelines: Insert new records into the SQL database and verify that the entire pipeline runs successfully, updating the Power BI dashboard.